ADMARIl/aingson.xyz/content/jobs/BoozAllen/index.md

 url: 'https://www.boozallen.com/careers/university-talent/booz-allen-summer-games.html'
 ---

-- Delivered convert communications solutions using technologies such as quiet and android
+- Delivered communications solutions using technologies such as quiet and android
 - Worked with a team of fellow interns to develop our project, from concept to prototype